vimeo/ABLincoln/README.md

 generate an appropriate exposure log.
 By default, the method exposure logs according to the object's corresponding PSR-logger.
 For demonstration purposes, we have overriden the method here and allowed it to simply print a log string to the console.
-Running the above generates the following output:
+Running the above generates the following output, consisting of the JSON log and the parameter values we have determined:

 ```
+{"name": "FirstExperiment", "time": 1415140890, "salt": "FirstExperiment", "inputs": {"userid": 12}, "params": {"button_color": "#ff0000", "button_text": "Sign up."}, "event": "exposure"}

 Sign up. #ff0000

-{"name": "FirstExperiment", "time": 1415140890, "salt": "FirstExperiment", "inputs": {"userid": 12}, "params": {"button_color": "#ff0000", "button_text": "Sign up."}, "event": "exposure"}
 ```

 The `SimpleExperiment` class will automatically concatenate the name of the